jpaulm/javafbp/README.md

 You may have to go to the project Properties and select Java Build Path/Source; remove whatever is there and select `JavaFBP/src/main/java`; then close Eclipse, and reopen it.

-Building and/or running from command line
+## Building and/or running from command line
----

-The latest jar file can simply be downloaded from the latest release, or it can be rebuilt , by running the following command:
+The latest jar file can simply be downloaded from the latest release in JavaFBP GitHub Releases, or it can be rebuilt , by running the following command:

     gradle build